 The high density of the grooves around the tread can increase wet pavement efficiency and help reduce the risk of water slipping.
 Specifically, these grooves are wide, multi-wave, and deeply gouged to spray water and snow out of the rubber.
 Thanks to that, the wheel always works well on water and snow.
 This also results in smoother ride quality.

-Two solid nylon steel belts ensure durability and durability of the tires.
+Two solid nylon steel belts ensure the durability of the tires.
 The strap body is made of polyester for added ride comfort and a more even appearance.

 Another plus point of Toyo is that the tire size is diverse for you to choose from, from 16 – 20 inches.
 Also, when using this tire, you will receive a warranty of up to 45,000 miles.
 The number may not be superior to many other lines, but it is still in the top safety for you to have more confidence and peace of mind to use.